swissi2000/Centroid-ProbeApp-V3/docs/ATCsetup.md

 Another option is to let the rack retract move pull the tool out of the tool holder and the rack extend move is pushing the tool into the rack holder.
 This requires less table space for a tool change as no additional space is needed for the spindle to slide the tool out of the extended rack.
 To configure this option, the **Slide Out Clearance Position** must be configured with the same machine coordinate position as the center line of the holder.
 Also the option **Keep Rack Extended** can NOT be used in this case.

 The standard behavior is that the rack is being extended and retracted for every tool load and unload.
-If it is preferred to leave the tool rack extended
+If it is preferred to leave the tool rack extended, the **Keep Rack Extended** option can be used.
+Using this option does have the effect within the ATC functions of the Tool Library Manager, that the first tool load or unload move will extend the rack and keep it extended until the Tool Library Manager is sxited with the **Exit** button.

+**IMPORTANT**.
+When using the **Keep Rack Extended** option, the **Rack Retract Command** **MUST** be added to the end of the M6 Tool Change Macro mfunc6.mac intto tthe commented section of the provided mfunc6.mac Template file.

 ### Requires Tool Orientation
 If the Spindle requires Tool Orientation, check the box **Requires Tool Orientation** and enter the required commands.